WandersonSoares00/tpch/README.md

 ```
 Make sure that the codes are in dbgen folder.
 Then set the file to execution mode with chmod
 ```
-chmod +x import_TPCH_to_MariaDB.sh
+chmod +x import_TPCH_to_postgresql.sh
-chmod +x import_TPCH_to_MariaDB_with_view.sh
+chmod +x import_TPCH_to_postgresql_with_view.sh
 ```

-To execute the import_TPCH_to_MariaDB.sh, you will need the full administrative privileges of a database user.
+To execute the import_TPCH_to_postgresql.sh, you will need the full administrative privileges of a database user.
 This is usually root access.
 On Shell type the following command.
 ```
-./import_TPCH_to_MariaDB.sh root
+./import_TPCH_to_postgresql.sh root
 ```
-The previous command, when executed on a Raspberry Pi 5 with an SF 1 takes more than 1 hours 20 minutes to complete.
-In the event that the database does not have a view similar to revenue15 in the database, the last part of the following script can be executed import_TPCH_to_MariaDB_with_view.sh.
+In the event that the database does not have a view similar to revenue15 in the database, the last part of the following script can be executed import_TPCH_to_postgresql_with_view.sh.
 The 'with view' command will create the necessary view for query 15.
 Used in test cases where the driver cannot run the Create View followed by a select from View in one operation set.
 ```
-echo $(date +%s%3N) && ./import_TPCH_to_MariaDB_with_view.sh root && echo $(date +%s%3N)
+echo $(date +%s%3N) && ./import_TPCH_to_postgresql_with_view.sh root && echo $(date +%s%3N)
 ```
 The system will ask for the database password for root or the selected admin user.
 Once provided, the system will import the data into the database.
-The import_TPCH_to_MariaDB.sh  is simply executing the tpch_to_mariadb.sql script.
+The import_TPCH_to_postgresql.sh  is simply executing the tpch_to_postgresql.sql script.
 In case the script does not work, The files can be manually edited to meet the requirements of the server

 Once the make file is executed, TPC-H creates a folder in dbgen labelled queries that contains 22 queries for use to test the database.
-The queries require formatting for execution in MySQL and MariaDB.
+The queries require formatting for execution in PostgreSql.
 The GitHub repository has a folder labelled sample queries that contain sample queries similar to the 22 generated ones.
-Users may refer to them to adapt their generated queries from the dbgen/queries folder for MySQL and MariaDB.
+Users may refer to them to adapt their generated queries from the dbgen/queries folder for PostgreSql.

 All information related to TPC & TPC-H are available on the website tpc.org and in the official documentation of TPC-H.